One of the most serious chronic illnesses dogs suffer from is canine diabetes — a disease characterized by improper pancreas function.

 Dogs require meat-based diets to look, feel, and act their best, so you always want to use a food that lists a whole protein, such as deboned chicken or fish, as the first ingredient.

 Carbohydrates are obviously important components of any dog food, but they should occur farther down the list.
-Remember, you are ideally looking for a food with a carbohydrate content below 25%.
+Remember, you are ideally looking for food with a carbohydrate content below 25%.

 Not all carbohydrates are created equally either.
 For example, while there is nothing particularly “wrong” with corn, it isn’t the best carbohydrate for dog foods — especially in the case of diabetic dogs.
 Instead, try to look for foods that utilize carbs like brown rice or bran.